Marcinthecloud/AzureTechDaySetup/README.md

 unzip master.zip
 ```

-To make this easy for you, there's 'setup.sh' you can now run which contain the following commands.
+To make this easy for you, there's 'setup.sh' you can run now which contains the following commands.

 ```
 sudo apt-get install python-pip